evantancy/ansible/README.md

 sudo apt install python-minimal
 ```

-Then add the Ansible PPA so we can get the latest version of Ansible, this enables some features that do not come with Ansible 2.5 that comes with Ubuntu 18.04
+Then add the Ansible PPA so we can get the latest version of Ansible >=2.9, this enables some features that do not come with Ansible 2.5 that comes with Ubuntu 18.04
 ```bash
 sudo apt-add-repository ppa:ansible/ansible
 sudo apt update && sudo apt install ansible
 ```
 # How to use this repository
-1. Edit settings.yml for different library versions you want
+1. Edit settings.yml for different library/driver versions you want
 2. Place your user password into secrets/secrets.yml using the following:
 ```
 ---